Effective Strategies for Full Fine-Tuning of LLMs

 }

-ZeRO Stage 3 with CPU offloading allows training 7B model on 4×A100 40GB instead of 8 GPUs.
+DeepSpeed ZeRO Stage 3 with CPU offloading allows training a 7B model on 4×A100 40GB instead of 8 GPUs.
+As noted in the DeepSpeed documentation, this technique significantly reduces video memory requirements.

-PyTorch Fully Sharded Data Parallel (FSDP) — native DeepSpeed alternative, better integrated with PyTorch ecosystem:
+PyTorch Fully Sharded Data Parallel (FSDP) is a native alternative to DeepSpeed, better integrated with the PyTorch ecosystem.
+FSDP documentation is available on the official site.

 from torch.distributed.fsdp import FullyShardedDataParallel as FSDP